Moustached tinkerbird: Subspecies

 On basis of morphological differences, Ripley and Heinrich described a tentative subspecies of Pogoniulus leucomystax.
 The type specimen of Pogoniulus leucomystax meridionalis (Ripley and Heinrich, 1969) originated from the Mdando Forest in the Njombe region in southwestern Tanzania.
 Pogoniulus leucomystax meridionalis distinguishes itself by its darker and greyer underside.
 Particularly, the belly and flank have little to no olive-green coloration.
 The aforementioned conclusion was drawn through the observation of three paratypes of meridionalis which were then compared to seventeen paratypes of leucomystax.
 At the time, the subspecies' documented range matched that of the type-locality.

 The validity of Pogoniulus leucomystax meridionalis remains up for debate.
 An independent study compared variation in color across Kenya, Tanzania, Zambia, and Malawi where no clear cline was observed.
 Furthermore, the three paratypes used to describe Pogoniulus leucomystax meridionalis were collected in October.
-The moustached tinkerbird's molt between Frebruary and June, the greyer plumage may be attributed to wear and sun damage.
+The moustached tinkerbird's molt between February and June, the greyer plumage may be attributed to wear and sun damage.
 Other African green picids are known to progressively grey as feathers wear.
 North to south along the moustached tinkerbird's distribution, a cline of increasing wing length have some believe the southern Pogoniulus leucomystax meridionalis could be a valid taxa.
 Disagreeing literature press the cline does not merit the creation of a separate subspecies.